SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_HPA_SNMP.md

 #### SNMP main connection

-This driver uses an SNMP connection and requires the following input during element creation:
+This connector uses an SNMP connection and requires the following input during element creation:

 SNMP CONNECTION: